AdrianKriger/Auto-GIS-Assignment/README.md

 - Accessibility:

-     - Travel Times/Distance will focus on accessibility to employment, amenities [parks, schools, resturants, etc] and local Bus Rapid Transit service (MyCiTi).
+     - Travel Times/Distance will focus on accessibility to employment, amenities [parks, schools, resturants, etc] and local public transport.
      - Visualization through graphs and maps.

   ![](./img/Traveltime_to_PublicTransport.html)